Proteus Fund Inc

 What They Don't Fund

-While not explicitly stated, Proteus Fund focuses exclusively on U.S.-based organizations (fiscal sponsorship requires U.S. operations) and work that advances their specific justice areas.
+While not explicitly stated, Proteus Fund focuses exclusively on U.S.-based organisations (fiscal sponsorship requires U.S. operations) and work that advances their specific justice areas.
 Projects outside racial, gender, queer, disability justice, or inclusive democracy fall outside their mission.

 Governance and Leadership